 Zoning Basics : Density Factor

 Density Factor is a formula for determining how many dwelling units can be placed on a lot.
-The density factor is based off the zoning district for that location.
-The zones are divided into lower and higher densities.
+Therefor DU is a critical issue for a Zoning Analysis, Feasibility Study, or Pro Forma.
+The density factor or dwelling unit factor is based off the zoning district for that location.
+There are low, medium, and high density Zoning Districts in NYC.
 It is NYC`s way of regulating density throughout the city.

 In order to calculate your density factor you need to calculate your Maximum Buildable Area, which you can find information to do so in our Floor Area Ratio post.
 Once you have that you will have found your zoning district and below you will find your Factor For Dwelling Unit based on that.